nlotoo/JS-Aplication-2021/README.md

-## JavaScript aplication course 2021 (SoftUni)
+# JS Applications - June 2021 (SoftUni)

-Excercise and homework for the Softuni JavaScript Aplication course 2021.
+These are еxcercise and homework for Softuni JavaScript Aplication course 2021.

-# Умения, които придобих:
+## Acquired skills:

-- Какво е HTTP и как да правим заявки.
+- What is HTTP and how to make requests.
-- Създаване на прости Single Page приложения.
+- Create simple one-page applications.
-- Работа с шаблони и рутиране.
+- Working with templates and routing.
-- Работа с нерелационни бази данни.
+- Working with non-relational databases.
-- Работа с REST API и асинхронно програмиране.
+- Working with REST API and asynchronous programming.
-- Тестване на апликацията.
+- Application testing.